Reforms within the Economic Statement

 The 5 key areas within the economic statement that need substantial progress include: lowering corporate costs, “de-stocking”, deleveraging, reducing industrial overcapacity and improving weak links.
 If successful, 2017 should continue to become closer to economic stabilization.
 As a result, citizens should notice a higher quality of life.
 Through reforms, restructures and stable economic growth, China’s economy should be able to hold firm against potential risks.

 2017 should set the foundation for the country to build towards their economic targets.
 12 months is a relatively short amount of time to achieve all goals set out.
 However, if strong progress is made, economic stability is much closer than analysts thought.
 Political and social stability had been recognized within the statement, two factors that can disrupt a healthy economy.
 However, the statement conceded national security needs addressing and remains complicated.
 New guidelines issued will enhance safeguards to try and reduce risk.
 Through an integration of resources, and an efficient, centralized and authoritative leadership system, national security will become tighter.

 Once again the Chinese government have shown themselves to be self-aware and competent.
 Through conceding that challenges await, but announcing plans to confront, the country can feel at ease.

 Stating the consumption potential within the country needs highlighting.
 Combined with the industrial overcapacity, these takeaways from the economic statement draws attention to the transitioning economy.
-Clearly, the country is moving towards a service and consumption based economy.
+Clearly, the country is moving towards a service, product development and consumption based economy.
 Though the government suggests that may try and speed this process up.

 Known threats in 2017 are addressed by the economic targets.
 Predicting all factors is impossible.
 Will these be the stumbling block China’s economy meets?